ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-on-devnets.md

 ---
 tags: [Tooling, Avalanche-CLI]
-description: This how-to guide focuses on deploying a couple of teleporter-enabled subnets to a local Avalanche network.
+description: This how-to guide focuses on deploying a couple of teleporter-enabled subnets to a Devnet.
-sidebar_label: Teleporter On a Local Network
+sidebar_label: Teleporter On a Devnet
-pagination_label: Teleporter On a Local Network
+pagination_label: Teleporter On a Devnet
-sidebar_position: 1
+sidebar_position: 2
 ---

-# How to Deploy Teleporter Enabled Subnets on a Local Network
+# How to Deploy Teleporter Enabled Subnets on a Devnet

-This how-to guide focuses on deploying Teleporter-enabled Subnets to a local Avalanche network.
+This how-to guide focuses on deploying Teleporter-enabled Subnets to a Devnet.

-After this tutorial, you would have created and deployed two Subnets to the local network and have enabled them to cross-communicate with each other and with the local C-Chain (through Teleporter and the underlying Warp technology.)
+After this tutorial, you would have created a Devnet and deployed two Subnets onto it, and have enabled them to cross-communicate with each other and with the C-Chain (through Teleporter and the underlying Warp technology.)

 For more information on cross chain messaging through Teleporter and Warp, check: